 by Ludwig van Beethoven

-Then, he explains how important are injected notes and pedal marking in the performance of the piece.
+After that, he explains how important are injected notes and pedal marking in the performance of this piece.

 “Piano Sonata in F major, K. 332”